spoo503/100-days-of-python-Learning./README.md

 ## What I have learnt:
 1.Dictionaries are represented by flower brackets{}.
-2.Dictionaary are the one which stores the value in the foem of key-value pairs.
+2.Dictionary are the one which stores the value in the form of key-value pairs.
 3.they are mutable
 3.key- immutable whereas value -mutable.
 4.they are unordered and unindexed which means they donot have fixed positions to access the elements from the dictionaries.